openharmony/docs/en/device-dev/driver/driver-peripherals-face_auth-des.md

        return HDF_SUCCESS;
    }

-   // After the executor is successfully registered, obtain the public key and template ID list from UserIAM and save the public key.
+   // After the executor is successfully registered, obtain the public key and template ID list from User_auth and save the public key.
 The executor compares its template ID list with the template ID list obtained and updates its template ID list. int32_t OnRegisterFinish(const std::vector<uint64_t>& templateIdList,
        const std::vector<uint8_t>& frameworkPublicKey, const std::vector<uint8_t>& extraInfo)
    {